 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Purdue, approximately 34% of students took out student loans averaging $7,894 a year.
-That adds up to $31,576 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Purdue, approximately 29% of students took out student loans averaging $8,522 a year.
+That adds up to $34,088 over four years for those students.

 How Much Money Do Purdue Graduates Make?students who graduate from Purdue with a bachelor's degree go on to jobs where they make an average salary of $55,100 in their early years.
 That's great news for Purdue students since it is 38% more than the average college graduate's salary of $39,802 per year.